 Excellent Tenerife Titsa Public bus News of May 2018 for the green vehicles locally called Guaguas.
 Buy a card called Tenmás for Euro 2, just once.
 It works like a credit card but isn't available at banks.
 Get the Tenmás card at the shop called Prepay at the Tenerife South Airport, at bus and Tranvia depots and offices as well as at petrol service stations where ou can also stock up on its credit.

-However mind that your credit on all Tenmás Cards will only be valid for one year.
+However mind that your credit on all Tenmás Cards will now be valid for nore than one year.
 Then you must buy a new one.
 The card as such does not become invalid.
 You can pay cash to the driver but you score 30% using a Tenmas (ten+) card.
 Don't forget to always check it out at the exit machine.

 By the way, you can also pay via a mobile telephone.